 Phone Calls & Phone Usage Policy

-All phone calls from jail are collect calls or through a pre-paid phone account .
-Phone calls made in jail are much more costly than phone calls made outside of jail.
+All phone calls from jail are collect calls or through a pre-paid phone account.
+Phone calls made in jail are much more expensive than phone calls made outside of jail.
 There are certain restrictions about how often you can use the phone, but bear in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are disciplined for an infraction, your ability to use the phone could be reduced or forbidden.

 Phone Number: 715-261-1700